New Vision Television: New Vision III

 New Vision III was a restart of the company with new stations.
-On August 1, 2006, New Vision announced an agreement to acquire CBS affiliates WIAT in Birmingham, Alabama and KIMT in Mason City, Iowa from Media General for $35 million.
+On August 1, 2006, New Vision announced an agreement to acquire CBS affiliates WIAT in Birmingham, Alabama; and KIMT in Mason City, Iowa, from Media General for $35 million.
 The acquisition was finalized on October 12 of that year.
-On November 15, New Vision announced an agreement to acquire CBS affiliate WKBN-TV and sister Fox affiliate WYFX-LP in Youngstown, Ohio for undisclosed terms, and signed a shared services agreement to operate Youngstown ABC affiliate WYTV for owner Parkin Broadcasting (later named PBC Broadcasting).
+On November 15, New Vision announced an agreement to acquire CBS affiliate WKBN-TV and sister Fox affiliate WYFX-LP in Youngstown, Ohio, for undisclosed terms, and signed a shared services agreement to operate Youngstown ABC affiliate WYTV for owner Parkin Broadcasting (later named PBC Broadcasting).
 New Vision subsequently launched the My Valley branding for several services offered by WKBN, WYFX, and WYTV.
-In September 2007, New Vision acquired Savannah, Georgia ABC affiliate WJCL-TV from Piedmont Television; in November, it acquired all of the assets of Montecito Broadcasting: KOIN-TV in Portland, Oregon; KHON-TV in Honolulu, Hawaii and satellites; KSNW-TV in Wichita, Kansas and satellites; and (in a related stock transaction) KSNT-TV in Topeka, Kansas.
-In 2008, New Vision bought KTMJ-CA and repeaters in Topeka (co-managed with KSNT) and announced plans to convert KBNZ-LD in Bend, Oregon (which has since been sold) from a translator of KOIN to its own station.
+In September 2007, New Vision acquired Savannah, Georgia, ABC affiliate WJCL from Piedmont Television; in November, it acquired all of the assets of Montecito Broadcasting: KOIN in Portland, Oregon; KHON-TV in Honolulu, Hawaii, and satellites; KSNW in Wichita, Kansas, and satellites; and (in a related stock transaction) KSNT in Topeka, Kansas.
+In 2008, New Vision bought KTMJ-CA and repeaters in Topeka (co-managed with KSNT) and announced plans to convert KBNZ-LD in Bend, Oregon (which has since been sold), from a translator of KOIN to its own station.

 In 2009, New Vision Television received a $28 million line of credit during its bankruptcy proceedings.
 New Vision, doing business as NV Broadcasting, filed for Chapter 11 after reaching an agreement with first- and second-lien debt holders that converts $400 million in debt to equity in the reorganized company.

 On May 7, 2012, LIN Media acquired the 13 television stations owned by New Vision Television.
 The sale provided a significant gain in equity for New Vision’s investors.
 The sales agreement included operational control of the three PBC Broadcasting-owned stations (KTKA, WTGS and WYTV) involved in shared service agreements with New Vision-owned stations in Topeka, Savannah and Youngstown (the licenses of the PBC stations are being transferred to Vaughan Media as part of the deal).
 The FCC approved the deal on October 2, 2012, and was completed on October 12, 2012.
 LIN was itself absorbed by Media General in late 2014; Media General would then be absorbed to Nexstar Media Group in 2017.